 Communal grieving works better when we have the grace to drop some unrealistic expectations:

 My mother and daughter shed pools of tears.
 They held one another and laughed at funny family stories.
-My sons gave random hugs and showed physical affection especially to my mother and me.
-I kept myself busy; washing dishes, planning a memorial service, writing a eulogy; busy, busy, busy.
+My sons desired hugs and connection from my mother and me.
+I kept myself busy; washing dishes, planning out the details, writing a eulogy; busy, busy, busy.

 Do not judge the person who still grieves after what you feel is “too long.”
 Feel free to encourage family members to receive counseling.
+Virtual counseling visits over the computer can connect us to resources for processing our tangled emotions.
 Many churches offer Grief Share and other groups to help in the process of grieving.
 Losing a loved one is one of the most difficult times that a human being experiences.
 Getting help can be a healing and fulfilling experience.
-Galatians 6:2 tells us, “to bear one another’s burdens for this is how we fulfill the law of Christ.”